galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

   - Dynamic Tool Destinations are a convenient way to map
   - Job resource parameters can allow you to give your users control over job resource requirements, if they are knowledgeable about the tools and compute resources available to them.
 contributors:
+  authorship:
     - natefoo
     - bgruening
+    - nuwang
+  editing: # And reviewing
     - hexylena
-  - nuwang
+    - afgane
+  funding: []
+  testing:
     - cat-bro
-  - afgane
 tags:
   - jobs
   - git-gat